yzxchn/lessenger_api/README.md

 Change into the project root, and put the separately provided `keys.config` file here.

-Then, install the dependencies.
+Then, install the dependencies:

->`pip install -r requirements.txt`
+>`pip3 install -r requirements.txt`

 Run the server with the following command: